 The initiative has also provided livelihood to women and children.
 They spend their time collecting plastic waste and submit it to get rice in return.
 It is also helping the society in two ways- reducing plastic waste and re-using clothes to make bags.

-Inspiration behind the idea
+The inspiration behind the idea

 The inspiration for this initiative came from a school competition.
 In Mulugu district, C Narayana Reddy along with his team organized a competition for school students.
 Students had to collect plastic bottles from their village.
-Whosoever collected the maximum number, would receive a cricket kit as reward.
+Whosoever collected the maximum number, would receive a cricket kit as a reward.